XCSoar/XCSoar/XCSoarV4-README.txt

 Changes from 4.5 to HEAD:

+- New Waypointselect dialog allows scrolling in list box
+- Added option for autozoom optionally on at startup (in new config dialog)
+- Added option for speed command driven by dolphin speed or block maccready (in new config dialog), this is shown in VOpt infobox
+- Added in new dialog system a vario configuration page for Vega
+- Added UTC offset configuration parameter for Altair
 - Added task status dialog
 - Added drawing of task in analysis dialog
 - 'Target' offset for each AAT waypoint